stlukesdy/yr11sdd2015_node/tasks2do.md

 ## Task 15

-Write a program that generates a simple index from a list of words, one per line.
+Write a program that generates a simple index from a list of words from a text file, one per line.
 The index shows each word and the position of the word in the list, counting from 1.

 Example:
 <table>